Unexpected behaviour of the SimpleReactor example

 Please report what you found,

-RE: Unexpected behaviour of the SimpleReactor example - Added by Alderete Tommasi Francisco Martin over 6 years ago
+RE: Unexpected behaviour of the SimpleReactor example - Added by Alderete Tommasi Francisco Martin about 8 years ago

 I'm afraid I didn't get any good results: